spectreconsole/spectre.console/docs/input/blog/posts/2025-09-07-spectre-console-0.51-released.md

-Title: Spectre.Console 0.51 released!
+Title: Spectre.Console 0.51.1 released!
 Description: Not a substitute for human interaction.
 Published: 2025-09-07
 Category: Release Notes
 Excluded: false
 ---

-Version 0.51 of Spectre.Console has been released!
+Version `0.51.1` of Spectre.Console has been released!

+_Note: Due to an issue discovered after the release of version 0.51.0, that version has now been unlisted.
+Let’s all pretend it never existed 😅_

 ## What's Changed